 NFTs are little digital wonders to some, short-lived fads to others.
 The truth probably lies somewhere in the middle.
 We have discussed NFTs in this space before, including a two-parter series (part one and part two) about some of NFTs’ more interesting use cases.
 These two articles would be a great starting point on your NFT knowledge journey.

-When it comes to tokenized gaming, the possibilities become truly fascinating.
-NFTs are versatile, powerful, and unbound from centralization.
+When it comes to tokenised gaming, the possibilities become truly fascinating.
+NFTs are versatile, powerful, and unbound from centralisation.
 Many companies, including Zaisan, are expanding into NFT territory to support gaming and other types of projects involving NFTs.

 Gaming NFTs represent the freedom to unleash a constellation of creativity, opening up a brand new universe of gaming, and heralding a new dawn of video game player power.

-- In-game tokenization enables the creation of tradable assets, and therefore, value for the players
+- In-game tokenisation enables the creation of tradable assets, and therefore, value for the players

 - Blockchain technology, when applied to gaming, facilitates the introduction of a new asset class of in-game items with the following features: ownership, scarcity, and interoperability.

-- Zaisan specializes in gaming NFT management to help gamers create and manage value out of their in-game tokenized assets
+- Zaisan specializes in gaming NFT management to help gamers create and manage value out of their in-game tokenised assets